University press: Financial pressures

-Rise of "new university presses" (NUPs)
+New university presses

 In the late 2010s, a number of universities began launching initiatives, often under the aegis of their libraries, to "support the creation, dissemination, and curation of scholarly, creative, and/or educational works" in a way that emulated the approach of traditional university presses while also taking into account the changing landscape of scholarly publishing.
-These initiatives have earned collectively been dubbed "new university presses", which the "Open-Acces Toolkit", published by the OAPEN Foundation, defines as follows:
+These initiatives have collectively been dubbed "new university presses", which the "Open-Access Toolkit", published by the OAPEN Foundation, defines as follows:

 These are university presses established since the 1990s, often explicitly to publish open access books.
 In many other respects, they are run like a university press.
 However, as with library publishing ...
 NUPs are often library-led, albeit with an academic-led steering group or editorial board.

 Examples of NUPs include ANU Press (Australia), Amherst College Press (USA), University of Michigan Press (USA), UCL Press (UK), and the University of Huddersfield Press (UK).